top of page

 The temporomandubular joint is used very frequently and this can result in a range of issues, which are classified under the umbrella term of TMJ disorders.

 TMJ disorder is not a condition in itself, but it relates to a number of symptoms, which affect the temporomandibular joint.
-Symptoms include:

 • clicking and popping noises in the jaw